Ingredients

 210ml lukewarm water, adjust as necessary

-1/4 teaspoon strawberry paste, or a few drops red food colouring, adjust as necessary for desired hue
+1/4 teaspoon strawberry paste, or a few drops red food colouring, adjust as

 Baking paper, or patty-tin paper cases